akihikodaki/dts/test_plans/eventdev_perf_test_plan.rst

        -l CORELIST        : List of cores to run on The argument format is <c1>[-c2][,c3[-c4],...]
                             where c1, c2, etc are core indexes between 0 and 24
-       -w --pci-whitelist : Add a PCI device in white list.
+       -w --pci-allowlist : Add a PCI device in allow list.
                             Only use the specified PCI devices.
 The argument format is <[domain:]bus:devid.func>.
 This option can be present several times (once per device).